Skip to content

 Survey on Living Conditions (SILC)

 In Denmark EU-SILC (Statistics on income and living conditions) is a combination of survey and register data.
-The purpose of EU-SILC is to provide a statistics on the populations income, living conditions and risk of social exclusion.
+The purpose of EU-SILC is to provide a statistics on income, living conditions and risk of social exclusion.
 Statistics Denmark only disseminate a small part of EU-SILC.
-The survey is primarily disseminated by Eurostat.
+Dissemination is by Eurostat primarily.

 The survey is conducted in all EU member states once a year following the same guidelines.
 In Denmark the survey has been conducted since 2004.